 These are chemicals that have oestrogen-like properties.
 They are very harmful to the body and reduce the elasticity of the uterine wall.
 Xenoestrogen is often found in non-organic foods and non-vegetarian products subjected to growth hormones.

 5. Avoid Alcohol

 For some, having a few glasses of wine may help set the mood.
-However, studies have shown that alcohol can reduce the chances of implantation.
-Just sharing one bottle of wine a week could reduce the chances of a couple conceiving by a quarter!
+However, studies have shown that the consumption of alcohol can reduce the chances of implantation.
+Just a couple of glasses of wine a week could reduce the chances of a couple conceiving by a quarter!

 This may seem a little strange, but the little swimmers stand a better chance of reaching the egg with gravity to gently nudge it along.
 Lie down with some pillows under your bottom and your legs rested on a wall to improve the mobility of the sperm.

 7. Relaxed Environment